 Determine What Type of Memory Loss you are Experiencing

-Edited by Lor777, Innocent Yogo, Anonymous, Marian Raquel F. Roncesvalles and 1 other
+Edited by Lor777, Innocent Yogo, Marian Raquel F. Roncesvalles, Lynn

 Growing older does not mean losing the ability to think, reason or remember.
 Many older adults worry when they feel confused or forgetful, concerned that these are signs of dementia or senility.
 Senility actually just means "old age."